RaySlash/rayslash.me/src/content/blog/frontend_experience.md

 ### Astro

 I wanted to develop a personal blog portfolio which would contain information about me that uses Markdown `.md/.mdx` files as each blog post.
 Astro was the best renowed choice I have found so far for my personal blog.
 This website is currently built using Astro.
-Coming from React, Dioxus etc. I felt mucha t peace as it was simple to use.
+Coming from React, Dioxus etc. I felt much at peace as it was simple to use.
 All I needed was to create html like files that have an extension of `.astro` which can have front-matter , style tag that is independent to the file and much more.
 I now could easily understand the setup and folder structure of Astro.

 I picked the main blog template and added a few global CSS options to make it unique and darker.
 The makdown files were in the directory `src/content/blog` which also had front-matter in them that contained information such as Blog Title, Author, Date, and Tags.
 This was amazing to setup and mostly effortless as I typically learnt not much from it rather used a viable product to easily create, manage and update my blog.
 See snippet for how I can write the markdown file: